XAMLU/one-day-intro/Modules/Module1.md

 1. Ensure environment
     1. Windows 10 (any edition) Fall Creators Update
     1. Visual Studio 2017 (any edition) 15.4 or later
-1. TODO: Copy resources locally
+    > **Instructor Sync Point:** Discuss Windows 10 SDK versions and compatability

+1. > **TODO**: Download the resources from the GitHub repository or from the USB stick.

 ## Task 2: Introduce ShellPage<a name="shellpage"></a>

 In this task, you will create a new blank UWP project and modify the project so that it it utilizes a single shell page.
 You will learn about the default `App,xaml.cs` file contents and why we modify it.

 Let's jump into the steps: